pgpxxx10/Resume_projects/Flight_price_prediction/README.md

 1. Nominal data are informative that needs to be changed to dummy variables.
 2. Ordinal Data are for categories with an inherent order were retaining the order is important.
 * I used One hot encoding method for nominal variables as follow Airline, Source, Destination, Additional_Info.
-I used Label Encoding method for ordinal variables as follow for Route1, Route2, Route3, Route4, Route5:
+* I used Label Encoding method for ordinal variables as follow for Route1, Route2, Route3, Route4, Route5:

 ## Feature Selection:
 Preprocessing and Features Engineering delivered 42 columns.
-The orginal data have only 11.
-To avid probleem with high demontionalyty I will use Sklearn features extraction method Mutual info classifier to find dependent variables.
+The orginal data have only 11.<br> To avid probleem with high demontionalyty I will use Sklearn features extraction method Mutual info classifier to find dependent variables.

 ## Model Building:

 * First, I split the data into train and tests sets with a test size of 20%.
-* As price prediction is regression problem I will try the below model from sklearn:
+* As price prediction is regression problem I will try the below model from scikit-learn:
 1. Linear Model
 2. Logistic Regression
 3. KNeighbors Regressor